 Saved files can either be opened directly on the Diagnostic Tool, or downloaded to a personal computer and opened using ShopStream Connect.
-See Connect-to-PC, on page 54, for additional information.
+See Saving and Reviewing Scanner / OBD-II/ EOBD Data Files, on page 36 and Connect to PC, on page 57 for additional information.

 A maximum of 50 files are displayed.
 To view all (if more than 50) files stored, use ShopStream Connect.
-See Connect-to-PC, on page 54, for additional information.
+See Connect to PC, on page 57 for additional information.

-To review a saved data file or image:
+To review a movie:

-- 1. Select Previous Vehicles and Data from the Home screen.

-- 2. Select View Saved Data from the menu.

-- 3. Select a file to review from the list.
+- 1. Select Previous Vehicles and Data from the Home screen. - 2.
+Select View Saved Data from the menu. - 3.
+Select a movie from the list of saved files.